GEMS-sensing/.github/profile/README.md

 We don't provide:
 1. Full service field deployment and data collection.
 The [RTGS Lab](https://gems.umn.edu/runck-lab-real-time-geoinformation-systems) collaborates on research projects though at the co-PI and PI levels.
 2. Consulting.
 We also do that through the RTGS Lab though.

+# Can I interface new devices with your logger?
+Yes!
+But this is an [RTGS Lab](https://gems.umn.edu/runck-lab-real-time-geoinformation-systems) project.
+We'll work with our sponsored project office to get things setup.
+We work with SDI-12, I2C, and analog devices.

+# Does your system work in [Europe, Africa, Asia, ...]?
+Likely, but not for certain.
+The Particle [B-Series SoM](https://docs.particle.io/b-series/) is the backbone of our logger and telemetry.
+We can swap out B-Series SoMs to work most places (see [here](https://docs.particle.io/reference/cellular/cellular-carriers/?tab=ByDevice&device=Tracker%20T404%2FONE404%20LTE%20M1%20(NorAm)%20EtherSIM&region=All), but we always recommend doing pilots if we haven't deployed in a location before.